A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Main Results

-Table \ref{tab:scores} presents task accuracies for SST, multilingual SST (mSST), and RaFoLa.
-Accuracies for SST and mSST are generally high across models, while RaFoLa shows more variation and overall lower accuracies.
+Table \ref{tab:scores} shows task accuracies (macro-F1) for SST, mSST, RaFoLa and Climate-Fever.
+Macro-F1 scores for SST and mSST are generally high across models ($0.84-1.0$).
 We can assume that most models nowadays have seen the original English version of SST during training and are thus more familiar with this type of data.
-From the set of models we consider for this study, all have been pre-trained on English data while \textit{Llama3} and \textit{Mixtral} also have been pre-trained on Italian, but none of the model officially supports Danish.
-Considering this difference in language exposure, our results show that all models are able to solve the sentiment classification task in Danish and Italian with accuracies comparable to English.
+From the set of models we consider for this study, only \textit{Mistral} is considered an English-only model. \textit{Qwen3} was pre-trained on Italian and Danish, \textit{Llama3} was pre-trained on Italian and for \textit{Gemma3} we only know that it supports 140+ languages but the technical report does not reveal which languages are included \cite{gemma3technicalreport}.
+Despite this difference in language exposure, our results show that all models are able to solve the sentiment classification task in Danish and Italian with accuracies comparable to English.